 International Authors Feature Barbados

-Barbados is featured today in popular fiction such as Washington Black by Esi Edugyan’s on the international stage.
-Travel books are not often included in the literature class, but literate travel books carry a message about humanity that counts.
+Books about Barbados are finding their way to bookshelves everywhere.
+Increasingly international authors are writing about the island or staging novels based on the people, places, and history of the island.
+It is featured today in popular fiction, such as Washington Black by Esi Edugyan, on the international stage.
+Travel books are not often included in literature class, but literate travel books carry a message about humanity that counts.
 ‘Eat, Pray, Love’ and ‘under a Tuscan Sun’ to name a few.
 So far, few international best-sellers authors write about Barbados.

 For my proposal to one literary agent, I wrote the following comparisons to provide a frame for the book’s position and sales potential.